Yes Day: Production

 In September 2018, it was announced that Jennifer Garner had joined the cast of the film, with Miguel Arteta directing from a screenplay by Justin Malen, with Netflix distributing.
 In October 2019, Jenna Ortega, Édgar Ramírez and Julian Lerner joined the cast of the film.
 In April 2020, Megan Stott announced she had joined the cast of the film.

 Principal photography began in November 2019 in Los Angeles.

 The film features a number of songs, including a rendition of "Baby I Need Your Loving" by H.E.R., Garner, and Ortega.
 Other songs include "I'm a Gummy Bear", "Epic", and "Slide".
 The band Allah-Las also made a cameo while performing "Catamaran".

 Reception

 Ratings

 A week following the film's digital release on March 12, 2021, Netflix reported the film had been watched by 53 million households.
 A month later, in April 2021 the viewership increased to 62 million households.

 Critical response

-On review aggregator website Rotten Tomatoes the film a has an approval rating of 52% based on 66 reviews, with an average rating of 5.30/10.
+On review aggregator website Rotten Tomatoes the film has an approval rating of 52% based on 66 reviews, with an average rating of 5.30/10.
 The website's critics consensus reads, "Yes Day fails to take full advantage of its wish-fulfillment premise, aiming for family fun but settling for harmlessly mediocre."
 On Metacritic, the film has a weighted average score of 46 out of 100 based on 14 critics, indicating "mixed or average reviews".